wreckitral/RSS-feed-aggregator/README.md

 to run the project,
 - `docker-compose up -d`
 - `docker-compose down`
-to turn down the project
+to turn down the container

 ## Endpoints
 <table>